tendermint/tendermint/spec/core/data_structures.md

 | ValidatorPower   | int64         | Power of the equivocating validator at the height                  | Must be equal to the nodes own copy of the data     |
 | Timestamp        | [Time](#Time) | Time of the block where the equivocation occurred                  | Must be equal to the nodes own copy of the data     |

-Valid Duplicate Vote Evidence must adhere to the following rules:

-- Validator Address, Height, Round and Type must be the same for both votes

-- BlockID must be different for both votes (BlockID can be for a nil block)

-- Validator must have been in the validator set at that height

-- Vote signature must be valid (using the chainID)

-- For DuplicateVoteEvidence to be included in a block it must be within the time period outlined in [evidenceParams](../abci/abci.md#evidenceparams).
-Evidence expiration is measured as a combination of age in terms of height and time.

-- Information required to form ABCI evidence (`TotalVotingPower`, `ValidatorPower` and `Timestamp`) must all match the nodes own state at that height.

 ### LightClientAttackEvidence

-LightClientAttackEvidence is a generalized evidence that captures all forms of known attacks on a light client such that a full node can verify, propose and commit the evidence on-chain for punishment of the malicious validators.
+`LightClientAttackEvidence` is a generalized evidence that captures all forms of known attacks on a light client such that a full node can verify, propose and commit the evidence on-chain for punishment of the malicious validators.
 There are three forms of attacks: Lunatic, Equivocation and Amnesia.
 These attacks are exhaustive.
 You can find a more detailed overview of this [here](../light-client/accountability#the_misbehavior_of_faulty_validators)